 Still not sure if you’re a good candidate for working with a home-buying company?
 Read on for some of the most notable benefits of this arrangement:

 Most property investors buy houses with cash, which means there is no bank financing and no lender to require an appraisal.
-The overall closing time frame is considerably faster than a traditional sale — usually within 21-24 days, but possibly as quickly as seven days, notes Nick Taveras, owner and president of DNT Home Buyers.
-Plus, closing costs are typically covered by the home-buying firm.
+The overall closing time frame is considerably faster than a traditional sale.
+“If everything aligns perfectly, and all the paperwork gets signed quickly, 10 days is doable, but two to three weeks is more realistic,” says Van Soest.
+“That’s still pretty fast.”

-A traditional buyer is more likely to want a home to be “move-in ready,” and may ask for concessions for the carpet that needs to be replaced or the mismatched appliances.
-But a direct homebuyer likely won’t be deterred by old, outdated aspects of a home, as there’s a good chance they don’t plan to live in the home and will make the improvements in preparation to rent or re-sell.
+A traditional buyer is more likely to want a home to be “move-in ready,” and may ask for concessions for carpet that needs to be replaced or mismatched appliances.
+But a house-buying company likely won’t be deterred by old, outdated aspects of a home, as there’s a good chance they don’t plan to live in the home and will make the improvements in preparation to rent or re-sell.

 The home inspection usually ranks right up there with the appraisal as one of the most stressful aspects of selling.
 But when selling to an investor, the inspection process isn’t nearly as exhaustive as with a regular buyer who plans to live in the home.

-When selling on the open market, there’s a seemingly interminable cycle of cleaning, staging and showing, over and over for an indefinite amount of time.
-When selling to an investor, there’s no need to keep the house pristine and show-ready, and there’s no parade of strangers coming in and out of your home.
+When selling on the open market, there’s an interminable cycle of cleaning, staging and showing, over and over for an indefinite amount of time.
+When selling to an investor, you won’t need to keep the house pristine and show-ready or accommodate a parade of strangers coming in and out of your home.

 Most of the day-to-day inconveniences of having a house on the market — like hiding pets, putting away family photos, and disrupting your schedule to make yourself scarce — are no longer factors.